TristanJanicki/2406-A5/ReadMe.txt

 You can also notice that sometimes used different way to do same thing because the aim is here to show you another approach to do that.

-2406 Assignment 5

-Authors:
-Nicole Laurin: 101043422
-Tristan Janicki: 101080372

-Contact:
-TristanJanicki@cmail.carleton.ca
-nicolejlaurin@cmail.carleton.ca

-Program:
-Building a node.js application that accesses a public API, and uses the express.js/bootstrap frameworks.

-Purpose:
-To provide an online storefront for users to purchase office supplies on.

-Node.js version: v10.15.0
-OS: Windows version: 10.0.17763

-Launching instructions: THIS PROJECT IS INTENDED TO BE USED THROUGH THE HEROKU LINK.
-The redirects will NOT work otherwise so whilst you can launch/host it on your local machine once you start trying to navigate through the payment process it will stop working.

-npm install
-node app.js
-or
-npm start works on heroku (it says it does in the logs) but does not work on my local machine, oddly enough.
-It always says that the port is in use despite me checking and killing whatever is using it with netstat -ano | findstr :3000 and taskkill /F /PID (the pid that the netstat returned if any)

 Testing instructions: